 All travel costs must be estimated before the proposed trip is made.
 These estimates should include expenses to be billed directly to Mason on a P-Card (such as airfare and registration fees) as well as expenses to be reimbursed to the traveler.

 Obtain Required Receipts

-Travelers are required to obtain original receipts for all expenses except for: meals, transportation expenses under $75 and incidental expenses reimbursed on a per diem basis.
-Receipts must be uploaded and attached to the corresponding travel document in order to be reimbursed to the traveler.
+Travelers are required to obtain legitimate receipts for all expenses except for: meals, transportation expenses under $75 and incidental expenses reimbursed on a per diem basis.
+Receipts must be attached to the corresponding travel document in order to be reimbursed to the traveler.
+Please review the Submitting Receipts Guide for easy App downloads and email forwarding of receipts directly to your Mason Finance Gateway profile.
 Original documentation/receipts should be retained by the traveler until after reimbursement has been received.
-The Travel Office may request original receipts if the uploaded document is illegible.
-For additional information please see the Document Upload Guide
+The Travel Office may request original receipts if the attached document is illegible.

 - Airline ticket receipts and credit card statements

 - Airline checked baggage receipts